The Future design information

 Signifier text setting.

 Recently I happened to typeset The Future next to Signifier.
 They have similar bookish proportions.
-Of course, I finally clicked.
+I finally clicked.
 Renner was a dedicated book typographer.
 He ran the Meisterschule für Deutschlands Buchdrucker (Master School for Germany’s Printers), lectured widely on typography and published influential typesetting guidelines.

 So I went back to Burke’s quote.
 Then I ran it past eminent typefounding historian, Dan Reynolds, who was kind enough to find the original quote from 1947.⁶ Renner was asked whether the German type designers active before 1933 were going to design new typefaces now that the war was over.
 He replied: